Upgrading your iMac's memory yourself is cheaper than going through Apple

 As long as the RAM you get follows these specs, the only decision you have to make is about capacity.
 Every other spec is going to be the same except for the actual amount of memory you get.

 When thinking about how much memory you should actually get, it comes down to a question of purpose.
 How are you going to use your iMac?
 Most people will be fine upgrading to 16GB of RAM.
-While you can get away with 8GB if your computer use is relatively light, if your iMac is going to do any amount of work, either professionally or for school, you'll want to upgrade to at least 16GB of RAM.
+While you can get away with 8GB if your computer use is relatively light, if your iMac will do any amount of work, either professionally or for school, you'll want to upgrade to at least 16GB of RAM.

 Why?
 Because your work is going to be more intensive than you think it is.
-More RAM makes it easier to have more applications open at once, have more browser tabs open, can lead to faster waking from sleep, and it can just help your computer run faster.
-Plus, if you do have that one intensive application for work or school that needs a lot of RAM (and that could just be Chrome), the more you have, the less your system chugs to a halt when you're using it.
+More RAM makes it easier to have more applications open at once, have more browser tabs open, can lead to faster waking from sleep, and can just help your computer run faster.
+Plus, if you do have that one intensive application for work or school that needs a lot of RAM (and that could be Chrome), the more you have, the less your system chugs to a halt when you're using it.

 I'd say that if you can swing it, get 32GB.
 For nearly every student out there and most professionals, it's all you'll need.
 If you spend a lot of time on your computer, 32GB should give you the headroom to handle anything that's thrown at you, even video and audio editing, without having to worry.
 If you're working professionally in video or high-end development, consider 64GB or 128GB.

-For most people, 16GB will be enough, and because of that, I'd recommend the OWC 16GB DDR4 RAM kit.
+For most people, 16GB will be enough, and because of that, we'd recommend the OWC 16GB DDR4 RAM kit.
 It's only one stick, but it leaves your other RAM slots open if you want to expand up to 64GB by just buying this kit three more times.

-If you want more headroom for things like more intensive applications or more browser tabs, most consumers, and indeed, most professionals, will be fine with the OWC 32GB DDR4 RAM kit.
-I pick the OWC kit because it's a reliable product with a long-standing presence in the Mac community.
-While much of that is true for Crucial, I've had some issues with Crucial memory in the past that I haven't encountered with OWC.
+If you want more headroom for things like more intensive applications or more browser tabs, most consumers, and indeed, most professionals, will be okay with the OWC 32GB DDR4 RAM kit.
+We'd select the OWC kit because it's a reliable product with a long-standing presence in the Mac community.
+While much of that is valid for Crucial, some of us have had some issues with Crucial memory in the past that I haven't encountered with OWC.

 We may earn a commission for purchases using our links.
 Learn more.